platers/obsidian-linter/CONTRIBUTING.md

 ### Adding a Rule

-When adding a rule, please add that rule in `rules.ts`.
+When adding a rule, please add that rule in `src/rules/` directory.
+You can use `src/rules/_rule-template.ts.ts` as the quick start.
-Make sure to add it to the corresponding rule type section (spacing, headings, etc) in that file.
-Try to follow the format of existing tests where possible as it makes the code easier to maintain and changes easier to review.
+Try to follow the format of the existing rules where possible as it makes the code easier to maintain and changes easier to review.
 You may find it useful to reference methods from `src/utils/`.

 For example, you may want to ignore tables and tags which will require `ignoreListOfTypes` from `src/utils/ignore-types.ts`.